w3c/wai-tutorials/source/carousels/animations.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

-**Note:** The script only replaces the value of the button rather than to replace the button entirely.
-If the button is removed, then the focus would be lost for keyboard users.
+**Note:** The script only replaces the value of the button and its attributes, rather than to replace the button entirely.
+If the button is removed, the focus would be lost for keyboard users.

 {::nomarkdown}
 <%= notes_end %>
 {:/nomarkdown}

-## Pause when focused
+## Pause on hover and focus

 Another useful approach is to pause the carousel animation when the carousel receives focus by keyboard or is hovered over by mouse.
-Pausing the animation ensures that keyboard users do not lose focus when the carousel item is changed.
-It is also useful for people who need more time to read the content and to maneuver the mouse to a link or control inside the carousel item.
+Pausing the animation ensures that keyboard users do not lose focus.
+It is also useful for people who need more time to read the content and to direct the mouse cursor to a link or control inside the carousel item.

 {::nomarkdown}
 <%= code_start %>